xyperine/Icons-Creator/README.md

 ## About :information_source:

-This tool can create icons of any 3D objects imported in Unity.
-This includes prefabs, models, objects from loaded scenes, also you can make icons out of the entire folder contatining 3D objects.
+This tool can create icons of any 3D objects imported in Unity: prefabs, models, objects from loaded scenes.
+Also you can make icons out of the entire folder contatining 3D objects.

 The tool was initially created for my game, but it was quite limited and required a lot of manual work to do to create icons.
 Also I was using Odin for custom inspector and I wanted to learn more about editor coding, so I took the initial version of the tool, improved it, removed any external dependencies, and decided to make it public.